mikespokefire/armoire/README.md

 ## Usage

-Configuration should be simple.
+Armoire should be simple.
 Simply create a yaml file in `config/application.yml` with the following:

     development:
       foo: "bar"